ExtendRealityLtd/Academy/Documentation/HowToGuides/Pointers/AddingAStraightPointer/README.md

 ### Step 1

-Expand the VRTK directory in the Unity Project window until the `VRTK -> Prefabs -> Pointers` directory is visible then drag and drop the `ObjectPointer.Straight` prefab into the Hierarchy window.
+Expand the VRTK Prefabs Package directory in the Unity Project window until the `Packages -> VRTK Prefabs -> Pointers` directory is visible then drag and drop the `ObjectPointer.Straight` prefab into the Hierarchy window.

 ![Drag Straight Object Pointer To Hierarchy](assets/images/DragStraightObjectPointerToHierarchy.png)